-Tenebrae – Wed.
-April 16th 7:30 pm
+Tenebrae Wed.
+April 1, 7:30 pm

 Tenebrae is an ancient service where candles are extinguished following each reading until the only light in the Church is a single candle, the symbol of Jesus Christ.
 Even then this candle is hidden, symbolizing the apparent victory of the forces of evil.
 It is restored with a loud noise representing the earthquake before the Resurrection.

-Maundy Thursday – Thurs.
-April 17thAgape meal, 6:00 pm,
+Maundy Thursday Thurs.
+April 2 Agape meal, 6:00 pm,

 Maundy Thursday beings the Triduum (the three days) – from sundown on Holy Thursday to sundown on Easter Day.
 Maundy Thursday remembers the Last Supper of Jesus with his disciples and his betrayal by Judas.
-We listen to the story of the disciples in the upper room and engage in symbolic foot washing prior to our last Eucharist until Easter.
+We engage in symbolic foot washing prior to our last Eucharist until Easter.
 At the conclusion of the service the altar is stripped of all liturgical elements.

-Good Friday Service – Fri.
-April 18th 7:30 pm
+Good Friday Service Fri.
+April 3, 7:30 pm

 On this day, the church commemorates Jesus’ arrest his trial, crucifixion and suffering, death, and burial.
 Since services on this day are to observe Jesus’ death, and Eucharist is a celebration, there is no celebration of Eucharist.
 Communion is only received from the reserved sacrament.
 Good Friday services are aimed at allowing worshippers to experience some sense of the pain, humiliation, and ending in the journey to the cross.
 At this service, the St. Peter’s youth group reenacts the Stations of the Cross which represent various scenes from Jesus’ betrayal, arrest, trial, and death.

 The first service of Easter Day is the Vigil observed after sundown on Saturday night.
 The vigil opens with the Service of Light – the blessing of the new fire and the lighting of the paschal candle.
 Stories of the history of our salvation are told.
 Alleluia’s will return after forty-days of absence and we will celebrate the first Eucharist of Easter.
-This will be a bilingual service.

-Easter Day – Sun.
-April 20th 8:00 am & 10:00 am
+Easter Day Sun.
+April 5 8:00 am & 10:00 am